Mark Andrews Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Andrews' 45 receiving yards in his one matchup against the Rams are 27.5 fewer than his over/under for Sunday's game.
+- Against the Rams, Andrews totaled 45 receiving yards in one career matchup, 27.5 fewer than his over/under for Sunday's game.

 - Andrews did not have a touchdown catch in that contest against the Rams.

-- The 262.6 passing yards the Rams give up per game makes them the NFL's 25th-ranked pass defense this season.
+- The 262.6 passing yards the Rams yield per game makes them the NFL's 25th-ranked pass defense this season.

-- The Rams' defense is second in the NFL, giving up 1.0 passing touchdowns per game.
+- The Rams have surrendered 15 touchdowns through the air (1.0 per game).
+They are second in the league in that category.

 Recent Performances

-- Against the Bengals last week, Andrews was targeted 10 times and picked up 125 yards on eight receptions while scoring one touchdown.
+- In last week's game against the Bengals, Andrews was targeted 10 times and racked up eight catches for 125 yards (15.6 yards per catch) and scored one touchdown.

-- Andrews has caught 29 passes on 34 targets for 376 yards and four touchdowns, averaging 125.3 yards over his last three games.
+- Andrews has collected 376 receiving yards (125.3 per game) and four touchdowns, hauling in 29 passes on 34 targets in his last three games.

 Andrews' Baltimore Teammates